lsejx/go-filepath/README.md

 # go-filepath
-* only unix-like system is supported now
+* only unix-like system is supported now.
-* resolve filepath which is used on shell commonly but doesn't work correctly on some functions (e.g. os.OpenFile)
+* resolve filepath which is used on shell commonly but doesn't work correctly on some functions (e.g. os.OpenFile).
-* easily check whether a file is existing, whether it's a directory
+* easily check whether a file is existing, whether it's a directory.

 <br>